Jump to main content

 Biennial of Illustrations Bratislava (BIB 2023)

 Exhibition "Fox Spirit.
-Fox Charm", Nadbałtyckie Centrum Kultury
+Fox Charm", Nadbałtyckie Centrum Kultury, Poland

 Exhibition of Estonian illustrators "Fresh book images", Tapa Town Library, Cultural Centre of Kärdla, Kohila Library